Fitness Trackers & Apps

 What are the competition categories?

-There are three categories in this competition: weight loss, exercise minutes and pedometer steps.
-Each participant can select to participate in one, two or all three categories.
+There are four categories in this competition: weight loss, exercise minutes, pedometer steps, and sustainable activities.
+Each participant can select to participate in one, two, three, or all four categories.
 If at least five people on a team select to participate in a particular category, then that team will be included in the team standings for that category.
 If less than five people select a category, the team will not be included in the team standings; however, each team member can still track personal progress in that category.
 For example, if five people on your team select pedometer steps, then your team will qualify for the pedometer steps team standings.
 If only four people on your team select exercise minutes, then your team will not be included in the exercise minutes team standings.

 What if less than five people on my team choose a particular category?